evantheshadow/lab2-conv/README.md

 # Converter

-Converter is a unit converter app created with Flutter This is only
+Converter is a unit converter app created with Flutter This is only for lab 2.
-© Max Shemetov, 2021
+© Evan The Shadow, 2021